ymunemasa/data-tutorials/tutorials/hdp/hadoop-tutorial-getting-started-with-hdp/tutorial-1.md

 ## Introduction

 In this tutorial, we will explore important concepts that will strengthen your foundation in the Hortonworks Data Platform (HDP).
 Apache Hadoop is a layered structure to process and store massive amounts of data.
-In our case, Apache<sup>TM</sup> Hadoop will be recognized as an enterprise solution in the form of HDP.
+In our case, Apache Hadoop will be recognized as an enterprise solution in the form of HDP.
 At the base of HDP exists our data storage environment known as the Hadoop Distributed File System.
 When data files are accessed by Hive, Pig or another coding language, YARN is the Data Operating System that enables them to analyze, manipulate or process that data.
 HDP includes various components that open new opportunities and efficiencies in healthcare, finance, insurance and other industries that impact people.

 ## Prerequisites
 -   Downloaded and Installed [Hortonworks Sandbox](https://hortonworks.com/downloads/#sandbox)